 - No time lost! - Online publishing allows IJIC to depart from the traditional journal structure of monthly or quarterly issues.
 Submissions are accepted at all times and are peer reviewed and published on a continuous basis.This means that your work doesn't lie on a shelf waiting for publication.
 The world can access your work rapidly.

 - Fast! - Because everything is submitted, reviewed and published electronically, authors will be notified of the status of their article (i.e. accepted, rejected or to be revised) within a maximum of twelve weeks.
 Publication is guaranteed between three to eight weeks after acceptance.
-A paper submitted during 2014 took an average of 20 weeks to be published.

 - Size! - Articles may be longer and contain more tables than would be permitted in a hard copy journal, although every article is evaluated on the ratio of number of words to news value.